calaldees/blog/optimisations.md

     * Kitchen sponges are bacterial colonies
         * Put them in microwave for 60seconds often
     * Bleach shoes
-        * The moment they smell, cleanse them
+        * The moment they smell, cleanse them (50deg bleach - higher will melt the glue)
     * A beds take a known area of a room
         * Bunk-beds (space efficient)
         * Desk under bed
     * If you haven't used an item in a year, you probably don't need it.
-Throw it away
+(Sell, pass-on-for-free or dispose)
 * Social
-    * No facebook or social media
+    * No personal use of social media (facebook)
         * These detract from genuine human interactions, trivialize other people
         * Social media content is often of poor quality, vapid, low end bellendry.
 These are distractions
+        * (social media use a professional tool this is useful for networking/outreach in moderation)
     * Your social circle should push/correct/inspire/grow
         * Cultivate your friends - support each other in growing
         * Identify toxicity, don't be afraid to challenge